4 benefits of investing in balanced funds

 How balanced funds work

 Balanced funds spread your money across a portfolio that usually contains both stocks and bonds.
 For example, you might buy a balanced fund containing 65 percent stocks and 35 percent bonds.
-This is in contrast to mutual funds and exchange-traded funds (ETFs), which tend to focus on one asset or the other.
+This is in contrast to mutual funds and exchange-traded funds (ETFs), which tend to focus on one asset class or the other.

 Different balanced funds vary in their asset allocations.
 Some may favor stocks heavily (equity-oriented), while others might have a large bond allocation (debt-oriented).
 Others could even keep a portion of your money in cash for added safety.